 Neighbor News

-The Shoemaker Bridge in Long Beach and some of its on and off-ramps will permanently close May 4, then they'll be demolished and replaced. ((c) Liezl Estipona, courtesy City of Long Beach.)
+Some on and off-ramps to the Shoemaker Bridge in Long Beach will permanently close May 4 ahead of demolition work. ((c) Liezl Estipona, courtesy City of Long Beach.)

 LONG BEACH, CA — In early May, the Ninth and 10th Street on- and off-ramps connecting the Port of Long Beach to the Shoemaker Bridge will permanently close ahead of planned demolition work this summer.